Relativistic hyperpolarizabilities for atomic H, Li, and Be$^+$ systems: Results and Discussions

-The relativistic hyperpolarizabilities of the low-lying states for the Li atom and Be$^+$ ion are presented in Tables~\ref{t3}.
-For the ground state $2s_{1/2}$ of the Li atom, there exists a significant discrepancy between the present DFCP result of 5750~a.u. and the nonrelativistic Hylleraas result of 3060(40)~a.u.~\cite{tang09a}, which can be attributed to a numerical cancellation.
-In the case of the hyperpolarizabilities of the $2\,s_{1/2}$ state, they are determined as the sum of nine distinct types of intermediate states.
+From the comparison of Hylleraas and DFCP results presented in Tables~\ref{t3} and~\ref{t4}, it is clear that they generally agree with each other except for the ground state of Li atom.
+There exists a significant discrepancy between the DFCP result of 5750~a.u. and the Hylleraas result of 3060(40)~a.u., which can be attributed to a numerical cancellation of DFCP result.
+In the case of the hyperpolarizability of the $2\,s_{1/2}$ state, it is determined as the sum of nine distinct types of intermediate states.
 These intermediate states can be further categorized based on their orbital angular quantum numbers, denoted as $(m, n, k)=(mp_j, ns_{1/2}, kp_j)$ and $(mp_j, nd_{j'}, kp_j)$, where $j=1/2, 3/2$, $j'=3/2, 5/2$, and $\left| j-j' \right| \leq 1$.
 The contributions from $(mp_j, ns_{1/2}, kp_j)$ and $(mp_j, nd_{j'}, kp_j)$ are $-1\,469\,773$~a.u. and $1\,475\,523$~a.u., respectively.
 As a result of this cancellation, there is a loss of three significant figures when combining the two contributions to obtain the total $\gamma_0$.
-Consequently, we can only provide the central value of 5750~a.u., which has the same order of magnitude as the nonrelativistic results.
-However, this situation does not arise in the ground state of the Be$^+$ ion.
+Consequently, we can only provide the central value of 5750~a.u., which has the same order of magnitude as the nonrelativistic result.
+However, this situation does not arise for the ground state of Be$^+$.
 The contributions from $(mp_j, ns_{1/2}, kp_j)$ and $(mp_j, nd_{j'}, kp_j)$ amount to $-20263$~a.u. and $8755$~a.u., respectively, and their sum equals $-11508(92)$~a.u., which is in good agreement with the all-order result of $-11496(6)$~a.u. as reported in Ref.~\cite{safronova13e}.